Site icon Welcome To Infinity

 Photo by HHbaoan from Pixabay

-K-Nearest Neighbors, also known as KNN, is a popular instance-based algorithm that is commonly used for classification and tasks.
-It is considered a non-parametric lazy learning algorithm because it does not make assumptions about the underlying data distribution and it does not learn a model from the training data.
+K-Nearest Neighbors, also known as KNN, is a popular learning algorithm that is commonly used for classification and regression tasks.
+It is considered a non-parametric lazy learning algorithm because it does not make assumptions about the underlying distribution and it does not learn a model from the training data.

 KNN's strengths include its simplicity, non-parametric nature, and ability to handle multi-class classification.
 Its weaknesses include high computational complexity, sensitivity to the scale of features, and the need for a large amount of training data.
 It has been used in a variety of applications, such as image recognition, bioinformatics, and recommendation systems.
 However, other machine learning algorithms, such as decision trees and SVM, can be used as alternatives to KNN depending on the data and the problem being solved.